aishu2212/Check/README.md

 - `performClickOnNodeWithTag(composeTestRule, tag)`: Performs a click on the node identified by the given test tag.
 - `performClickOnNodeWithText(composeTestRule, text)`: Performs a click on the node identified by the given text.
 - `scrollToNodeWithText(composeTestRule, text)`: Scrolls to a node containing the specified text.
-- `performClickOnNodeWithTag(composeTestRule, testTag)`: Performs a click on the node with the specified test tag.
 - `scrollTo(composeTestRule, testTag)`: Scrolls the view until the element with the specified tag is visible.

 #### **ComposeAssertions**: